All Episodes

 She played with the boys all the time.

-The girls really didn't want much with her, but every once in a while she would pick up a doll.
+But every once in a while, she would pick up a doll.

-Um, but what really got it is that she said very directly, you know, I'm really a girl.
+But what really got it is that she said very directly, you know, I'm really a girl.

 I'm a girl on the inside.

-And that's a huge difference from saying, I want to be a girl, I like girl things, I like pink and it's a girl color.
+And that's a huge difference from saying, I want to be a girl.

 Kids learn about gender when we point out boys and girls.

-We don't show toddler's genitals to explain boys and girls.
+We don't show toddlers genitals to explain boys and girls.

 They don't equate their genitals with their gender.

-They see examples based on more of the superficial stereotypical things that we as adults show them are boy things and girl things, and that's how they start to understand gender, and that's how they understand who they are.
+They see examples based on more of the superficial, stereotypical things that we as adults show them, our boy things and girl things.

-Now you you're you're noting that you're thinking maybe this is a phase.
+You're thinking maybe this is a phase.

-You presumably did not decide that your child was in fact a girl and not a boy based on that.
+You presumably did not decide that your child was, in fact, a girl and not a boy based on that.

-And I have no idea where she got that idea because she had never seen me on dress um at the daycare, they didn't change diapers in front of each other.
+And I have no idea where she got that idea because she had never seen me on dress at the daycare.

-She as far as I know, she had never seen someone else's genitals to have any idea there was a difference between boys and girls, but she was very obviously under distress physically.
+As far as I know, she had never seen someone else's genitals to have any idea there was a difference between boys and girls, but she was very obviously under distress physically.

 Is this normal?

-And she said, No, it's absolutely not.
+And she said, no, it's absolutely not.

-And and she's not.
+And she's not.

-Everything comes out of the city.
+Everything comes out of the path.

-No, no, no, okay, so so she's not.
+Okay, so she's not.

 She's not.